 Self-defence is the most well-known of all the criminal offences.
 Our criminal lawyers are experts in raising this defence in Local Court, District Court and Supreme Court trials.
 Whether murder or a common assault, we are across the intricacies of the law.
-Our criminal lawyers ensure that our clients are properly advised on self-defence so it can properly be raised in their cases to the frustration of police and prosecutors.
+Our criminal lawyers ensure that our clients are properly advised on this type of defence so it can properly be raised in their cases to the frustration of police and prosecutors.

 What is self-defence?

 Self-defence is a defence to murders, assaults, and most other crimes.
-Self-defence operates to free you from criminal liability in circumstances where you would have otherwise committed an offence.
+It operates to free you from criminal liability in circumstances where you would have otherwise committed an offence.

-The test for self-defence has two ‘limbs.’
+The test for this type of defence has two ‘limbs.’
 Both ‘limbs’ must be satisfied for self-defence to be successfully raised.

 The first ‘limb’ provides you will have acted in self-defence if you believe that your conduct is necessary: